stijsseling/community-widgets/widgets/overseerr-trending-discover-by-flamechair/README.md

   parameters:
     language: "en" # this can be changed to other languages if desired
     page: "1"
+  options:
+    show-media-type: true # set to false to hide the "| TV" or "| Movie" suffix
+    show-media-desc: true # set to false to hide the media's summary
   template: |
+    {{ $showMediaType := .Options.BoolOr "show-media-type" true }}
+    {{ $showMediaDesc := .Options.BoolOr "show-media-desc" true }}

     {{ if eq .Response.StatusCode 200 }}
       {{ $items := .JSON.Array "results" }}
       {{ if gt (len $items) 0 }}